 Educator Name:

 School:

 Private Activity:

 Private Activity Sponsor(s):

 Travel Destination:

 Dates of Activity:

-activity if the activity is separa not interfere with performing School District students are in ool District, I understand that I may participate in a non- ate and distinguishable from employment in the school d the duty of employment with the school district in any w volved in my non-district sponsored activity, I will have se of Liability form.
+activity if the activity is separa not interfere with performing t School District students are in ool District, I understand that I may participate in a non- ate and distinguishable from employment in the school d the duty of employment with the school district in any w volved in my non-district sponsored activity, I will have see of Liability form.
 I will disclose any form of remunera istrict and does ay.
 If Millard parents sign the

 activity sponsor(s).
-I agree to district will maintain a copy o administrator's office and in the sponsor must be signed by both sponsored by the school or school or school or and unrelated to any District.
+I agree to district will maintain a copy of administrator's office and in the sponsor must be signed by bot sponsored by the school or scheduler of and unrelated to any office.
 I agree to abide by all Millard School District guidely s administrator a copy of all contracts between myself ar provide liability insurance where applicable.
-I understant of these contracts and this disclosure statement in the District personnel file.
-The contract between me and the parties, and shall state that I agree that the private activated district and that my duties to the activity sponsor(s) duties or responsibilities that I may have as an employee I laws and rules of the State of Utah pertaining to and contines regarding my advertising and participation, including se of Liability form for Employee Involvement in Non-District and that my duties Involvement in Non-District and the private activates and rules of the State of Utah pertaining to and continues regarding my advertising and participation, including d that the school crict business he activity vity is not are outside the of Millard School nsistent with ag obtaining the
+I understant these contracts and this disclosure statement in the Dist ne District personnel file.
+The contract between me and the parties, and shall state that I agree that the private activated district and that my duties to the activity sponsor(s) duties or responsibilities that I may have as an employee laws and rules of the State of Utah pertaining to and contines regarding my advertising and participation, including the of Liability form for Employee Involvement in Non-District and the contract between myself are provided in the private activates and the private activates are provided in the private activates and the private activates are private activates. that the school crict business he activity vity is not are outside the of Millard School nsistent with ag obtaining the

 Employee Signature:

 Date:

 Principal Signature:

 Date: